We believe in continuously evaluating the work of End Hep C SF to determine if we are making an impact and where we could do better.

 RBA is a trademarked system for evaluation, developed by Mark Friedman and described in his book Trying Hard is Not Good Enough.
 It is especially suited to collective impact work because it looks at both individual programs or efforts (i.e., those of the individual End Hep C SF partners), as well as the collective impact of our combined efforts.
 The idea is that if we all work together to design and implement our programs to achieve the same goal, and if each partner’s individual program is strong, we will “turn the curve” on the things we care about.

-End Hep C SF is tracking all of our Indicators and Performance Measures using a scorecard hosted by Clear Impact, a software program designed for use with RBA.
-The scorecard is below, and is updated once per quarter as we get new data.
+End Hep C SF tracks all of our Indicators and Performance Measures using a scorecard hosted by Clear Impact, a software program designed for use with RBA.
+The scorecard is updated once per quarter as we get new data.

 To the left of each of the items, you can click the “+” sign, and it will expand that section into a graph (that’s how you can see the “curve”), and give you more information about the trend at each timepoint.
 Importantly, below each graph is a series of tabs: